Leonardo5525/Python-Crash-Course/Part I/Chapter 6 - Dictionaries.md

 Can nest a set of dictionaries inside a list, a list of items inside a dictionary, or even a dictionary inside another dictionary.
 ### A List of Dictionaries
-This is a simple example how this function works, in a much real example is used for so much more information.
+This is a simple example how this function works, in real case is used for so much more information.
+This will input a dictionaries inside a list and will make a loop through this list seeing all the dictionaries.
 ```py
 alien_0 = {'color': 'green', 'points': 5}
 alien_1 = {'color': 'yellow', 'points': 10}